phoenixframework/phoenix/C_routing.md

 Then go to the root of your project, and run `$ mix phoenix.routes`

-You should see something like the following.
-Of course, the name of your project will replace `HelloPhoenix`.
+You should see something like the following:

 ```elixir
 user_path  GET     /users           HelloPhoenix.UserController :index